Here are 12 characteristics of an effective leader to consider.

 It is important to understand that communication is not solely conversation.
 A good communicator aims to make sure that their message is understood.
 The skill of communication is grown upon the skill of listening.
-Listening is as important as talking and an effective leader listens more than they talk.
+Listening is as important as talking.
+An effective leader listens more than they talk.

 9. An Effective Leader is a Visionary

 A leader must be a dreamer.
 A productive leader is someone who can see into the future.
-The challenge for every visionary leader is not to get so far ahead of the team in what they see that they leave them behind, lost, wandering about the future direction.
+The challenge for every visionary leader is not to get so far ahead of the team in what they see that they leave them behind.
+This behavior causes a team to feel lost and wondering about the future direction.
 A visionary is a dreamer but they are also a strong communicator of their dream.

 Effective leadership has certain, basic, visionary, characteristics.
 The aim of a strong leader is to translate their “vision” into reality.